To make the most of your techUK website experience, please login or register for your free account here.

 Data centres Data centres provide the core infrastructure that underpins all digital activity across government, business and community.

-Defence and security The Defence programme works to help the UK’s Defence technology sector align itself with the MOD.
+Defence The Defence programme works to help the UK’s Defence technology sector align itself with the MOD.

 Health and social care With health and care systems around the globe facing increasing pressures, the use of digital technology has never been more important.